ALL THE REASONS YOU COULD NEED TO SPICE UP YOUR LIFE (HINT: THEY'RE ALL GAINZ RELATED)

-I will do my best to be as comprehensive as possible here, but I am certain there is no way I will manage to hit all of the ways you can light your taste buds up like you were napalming a village of people in some far-away jungle who are sitting around listening to music that sounds like whales raping each other while completely unaware of the existence of the United States.
-Yeah, your ass is gonna burn in ways you didn’t think were possible outside enhanced interrogation techniques or an anal probe by aliens, because as it turns out there is a hell of a lot more pungent stuff out there than just Sriracha and black pepper.
-Let’s take a look at what’s out there.
+I will do my best to be as comprehensive as possible here, but I am certain there is no way I will manage to hit all the ways you can light your taste buds up like you were napalming a village of people in some far-away jungle who are sitting around listening to music that sounds like whales raping each other while completely unaware of the existence of the United States.
+Yeah, your ass is going to burn in ways you didn’t think were possible outside enhanced interrogation techniques or an anal probe by aliens, because as it turns out there is a hell of a lot more pungent stuff out there than just Sriracha and black pepper.
+Firstly, let’s look at what’s out there.

 The Mustard Family